sparanoid/slimpack/README.txt

 = Can I use this with original Jetpack at the same time? =

 No. It's not compatible with the original Jetpack.
-You can't activate Jetpack and Jetpack Slim at the same time.
+You can't activate Jetpack and Slimpack at the same time.

 == Screenshots ==